 Book Review: The Secret of God’s Son

-The blurb supports the book cover and is as follows:
+The blurb supports Usha Narayanan’s book cover with these lines:

 The seas will devour the glorious city of Dwaraka.